A Cryptoeconomic Traffic Analysis of Bitcoin's Lightning Network: Lightning Network Traffic Simulator

 In our simulator, we make the assumption that the sender nodes always choose the cheapest route to execute their transactions.
 Due to the source routing nature of LN, nodes are expected to possess the knowledge of network structure and current transaction fees to make price optimal decisions.
 Note that in the LN client\footnote{See \url{https://github.com/lightningnetwork/lnd} and \url{https://github.com/ElementsProject/lightning}.}, the source node selects the routing for their transactions.
 For example, the sender node may choose the shortest instead of the cheapest path to the target if speed is more important than the transaction cost, and our simulator can be modified accordingly.

 The main goal of our traffic simulator is to generate a certain number of transactions, given as an input parameter, by using only the information on the edges and their capacities in a given LN snapshot.
 To generate transaction sources and targets, we predefine the fraction of the transactions that lead to merchants based on the assumption that the majority of the transactions correspond to money spent at shops and service providers.
 We fix the amount as constant to reduce the complexity of the simulation model.

+We acknowledge that using constant payment amounts is a strong assumption.
+One could consider various distributions such as Pareto, power law, Poisson, as in previous works~\cite{tang2019privacyutility}.
+However, assumptions on the distributions as well as their parameter settings greatly increase the complexity of the experimentation, and cannot be empirically validated, since payment values are not public.
+We found the necessity to incorporate correlations of the amounts with node sizes and roles particularly troublesome.
+We note that constant amounts are also capable of capturing larger values by repeated payments from the same node.
+Finally, any time some entities obtain reliable estimates on the payment value distribution, they can conduct the corresponding experiments with our open source simulator.

-Formally, we use the following notation: \begin{itemize} \item $G$, a daily graph snapshot of the LN with channels represented by pairs of edges in both directions; disabled directions and too low capacity edges are excluded; \item $M$, the set of merchant nodes defined in Section~\ref{sec:data}; \item $\tau$, the number of random transactions to sample; \item $\alpha$, the (constant) value of each transaction, in Satoshis\footnote{Each Bitcoin (BTC) is divisible to the 8th decimal place, so each BTC can be split into 100,000,000 units.
+Formally, we use the following notation: \begin{itemize} \item $G$, a daily graph snapshot of the LN with channels represented by pairs of edges in both directions; disabled directions and too low capacity edges are excluded; \item $M$, the set of merchant nodes defined in Section~\ref{sec:data}; \item $\tau$, the number of random transactions to sample; \item $\alpha$, the (constant) value of each transaction, in satoshis\footnote{Each Bitcoin (BTC) is divisible to the 8th decimal place, so each BTC can be split into 100,000,000 units.
 Each unit of Bitcoin, or 0.00000001 Bitcoin, is called a Satoshi.
-A Satoshi is the smallest unit of Bitcoin, see \url{https://satoshitobitcoin.co/}.}; \item $\epsilon$, the ratio of merchants in the endpoints of the random transactions. \end{itemize}
+A satoshi is the smallest unit of Bitcoin, see \url{https://satoshitobitcoin.co/}.}; \item $\epsilon$, the ratio of merchants in the endpoints of the random transactions. \end{itemize}